wojciechmuszala/wojciechmuszala/README.md

 ![Notion](https://img.shields.io/badge/Notion-%23000000.svg?style=for-the-badge&logo=notion&logoColor=white)

 ## Current Project
 🧑🏼‍💻 Outside of work, I'm actively developing a project called [🍊 HappyBelly](https://github.com/wojciechmuszala/vue-happy-belly) using Vue.js and styling it with Tailwind CSS.
-App is a recipe repository with a weekly meal planner.
-You can track the progress of the project and learn more about it by clicking on its name mentioned in the first sentence.
+This app is a recipe repository with a weekly meal planner.
+You can track the progress of the project and learn more about it by clicking on its name!

 ## Get in Touch
 📫 Feel free to reach out to me if you have any questions, suggestions, or just want to connect!
 You can find me on [LinkedIn](https://www.linkedin.com/in/wojciech-muszala-04911b208/).